Ubiquitine/kwin-scripts/README.md

 * Titles of idle windows use visual style A
 * Titles of active windows use visual style B
 * Titles of windows needing attention use style C

-### Virtual Desktops Only On Primary (DEPRECATED)

-This is a script that brings a feature similar to GNOME Mutter's `workspaces-only-on-primary` option, that is switchable virtual desktops on the primary monitor, and non-switchable virtual desktops on other monitors.

-When the script is enabled, all windows placed on monitors other than the primary, are automatically set to be shown on all virtual desktops.
-This can be considered a hack, but from the user's perspective, this effectively results in having multiple switchable virtual desktops on the primary monitor, and fixed non-switchable virtual desktops on other monitors.
-That's how GNOME Shell handles workspaces by default, and the script mimics that.

-Besides enabling the script in the System Settings, no additional steps are required.

 ## Experimental